RockefellerArchiveCenter/project_electron/content/rac-bagit-spec.md

 ### Record-Type

 *   **Definition:** The broad category into which the records fall.
-*   **Purpose:** Allows records to be staged appropriately for archival processes and facilitates the appropriate application of embargo periods, which vary by record type.
+*   **Purpose:** Allows records to be staged appropriately for archival processes and facilitates the application of embargo periods, which are based on record type.
 *   **Data type:** Locally controlled.
-See the [Rockefeller Archive Center BagIt Profile](/scripts) for acceptable values.
 *   **Obligation:** Required
 *   **Repeatability:** No
 *   **Examples:**